Nayef Aguerd

-Nayef Aguerd (نايف أكرد; ⵏⴰⵢⴼ ⴰⴳⵕⴹ; born 30 March 1996) is a Moroccan professional footballer who plays as a centre-back for Premier League club West Ham United and the Morocco national team.
-He has also played for FUS Rabat, Dijon and Rennes.
+Nayef Aguerd (نايف أكرد; ⵏⴰⵢⴼ ⴰⴳⵕⴹ; born 30 March 1996) is a Moroccan professional footballer who plays as a centre-back for club Marseille and the Morocco national team.

+He began his professional career playing for Botola side FUS Rabat, before leaving to France and playing for Dijon and Rennes.
+He was chosen in Morocco's squads for the African Nations Championship in 2018, the Africa Cup of Nations in 2021 and 2023, and the FIFA World Cup in 2022.

+Early life

+Nayef Aguerd was born and raised in the city of Kenitra in north western Morocco.

+Aguerd began his footballing career with the Mohammed VI Academy, before moving to FUS Rabat in 2014.
+The player then played a season with the club amateurs before signing his first professional contract with FUS Rabat in Botola in 2014.

 Club career

 Early career

-Aguerd began his footballing career with the Mohammed VI Football Academy, before moving to FUS Rabat in 2014.
-The player then played a season with the club amateurs before signing his first professional contract with FUS Rabat in Botola in 2014.
-During his first season with FUS Rabat, he was the runner-up of the 2015 Throne cup after losing the final against Olympique Club de Khouribga.
+During his first season with FUS Rabat, he was the runner-up of the 2015 Throne cup after losing the final against Olympique de Khouribga.
 On 15 February 2015, he scored his first goal for the team in a 3–1 victory against Wydad AC.
 On 3 March, he scored his first continental goal in a 1–1 draw against UMS de Loum.